rtmkibish/aqa/README.md

-## To view the result of the homework just run the App.java class
+## To view the result of the homework just run the App.java class from the according homework package